-To address operational risk, the Company has an operational risk policy included in the Risk Management Policy that seeks to address how operational risks are managed and controlled.
 In addition, the Company is subject to adhering to a number of policies established at a Maiden group level.
 Additional corporate policies that address operational risks include the Maiden Information Governance Policies, Code of Business Conduct and Ethics, Maiden Global Sanctions Program, Maiden Global Fraud Prevention and Detection Policy, Ethics Hotline, IT Policies, HR Policies, Data Protection Policy and procedures, Outsourcing Policy, and controls over financial reporting.
-The Board approved updates to the Company's Anti-Corruption and Anti-Bribery Policy in 2021.